EoinGeo/Jaeira/Events/Second War of the Gods.md

 **The Factions:**

 1. **The [[Luminal Accord]]:** This faction comprised of deities who upheld the principles of order, light, and harmony.
-They were led by Aeloria, the Goddess of Radiance, and were dedicated to maintaining balance in the universe.
+They were led by [[Aeloria]], the Goddess of Radiance, and were dedicated to maintaining balance in the universe.
 The Accord's members included gods of wisdom, healing, protection, and justice.

 2. **The [[Nether Enclave]]:** On the opposing side were the deities who embodied chaos, darkness, and entropy.
 Led by [[Vorenthar]], the God of Shadows, this faction sought to unleash the forces of destruction upon Jaeria, believing that a new era born from the ashes would grant them ultimate power.
 The Enclave included gods of deceit, discord, decay, and forbidden knowledge.